-Assume $W$ is a disc retract with a boundary curve $\delta$.
+Assume $W$ is a disc-retract with a boundary curve $\delta$.
 Recall that a point $p$ in a connected space $W$ is a \emph{cut point} if the complement $W\backslash\{p\}$ is not connected.

-\begin{thm}{Lemma} Suppose that $W$ is a disc retract.
+\begin{thm}{Lemma} Suppose that $W$ is a disc-retract.
 Let $\Delta\subset W$ be a maximal connected subset that contains no cut points.
 Assume $\Delta$ has at least two points.
-Then closure of $\Delta$ is homeomorphic to $\DD$. \end{thm}
+Then the closure of $\Delta$ is homeomorphic to $\DD$. \end{thm}

 \parit{Proof.} Let $\delta$ be a boundary curve of $W$, so the mapping cylinder $W_\delta$ is homeomorphic to $\DD$.

 Note that $p$ is a cut point of $W$ if and only if $\delta^{-1}\{p\}$ has at least two connected components.
 In particular, any cut point of $W$ lies on its boundary curve.